 The California Pre-Doctoral Program is designed to increase diversity within the pool of university faculty by supporting the doctoral aspirations of students in the CSU.

-In 2021-22, the California Pre-Doctoral Program awarded funds to approximately 76 juniors, seniors and graduate students in the CSU.
+In 2022-23, the California Pre-Doctoral Program awarded funds to 75 juniors, seniors and graduate students in the CSU.
 These funds are designed to enable current students to explore and prepare to succeed in doctoral programs in their chosen field of study.
-Awards are based on competitive review of student applications and given to current upper-division or graduate students who, in the judgment of the review panel, demonstrate academic excellence while experiencing economic or educational disadvantage, as well as committed to a career in teaching and research at the college or university level.
+Awards are based on competitive review of student applications and given to current upper-division or graduate students who, in the judgment of the review panel, demonstrate academic excellence while experiencing economic or educational disadvantage, and are committed to a career in teaching and research at the college or university level.
 All matriculated students enrolled on a CSU campus are eligible to participate.

 CSU faculty members are an integral component of this program as they work closely with applicants to prepare them for graduate studies.